mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

 }
 ```

-Basically we declare two `Observables`:
+We declare two `Observables`:

 - `dataStream` - emits new received packages.
-The gateway only emits these packages.
-The async service is responsible for decoding (in fact the specific command payload will decode them) and handling them.
+The gateway only emits these packages but does not handle them.
+The async service is responsible for decoding (in fact the specific command payload, described below, will decode them) and processing them.
 - `connectionEvents` - emits events when we connect/disconnect from the gateway (useful in case of WebSockets and WebRTC).

 And a single public method: